Hazel Adair (screenwriter): Other work

 She had an intermittent career in the film industry.
 She wrote the script for Life in Emergency Ward 10 (1958), a spin-off film for which she was credited with the series' creator Tessa Diamond, and the Bob Monkhouse movie Dentist on the Job (1961) (with Hugh Woodhouse).
 In the 1970s she formed Pyramid Films with the broadcaster on wrestling, Kent Walton, with both adopting a joint pen name as the writers of the scripts.
-The company ventured into producing erotic films such as Virgin Witch (1971) and Game for Vultures (1979) and sex comedies such as Clinic Exclusive (1971) and Keep It Up Downstairs (1976).
+The company ventured into producing erotic films such as Virgin Witch (1971), Clinic Exclusive (1971) and Keep It Up Downstairs (1976).